ykanggit/probo/README.md

 **We believe in Open-source and community.** It impacts almost all companies, the whole ecosystem should benefit from it.

 ## What can you do with Probo today?
 Not much yet.
-But it is only the beggining of the journey.
+But it is only the beginning of the journey.
 So far, you have access to **all the security measures necessary to prepare a SOC 2 audit**.

 Soon, we will add: